-In addition to the M.S. program in atmospheric sciences, the atmospheric sciences department participates in the atmospheric and environmental sciences (AES) Ph.D. program.
+In addition to the M.S. program in atmospheric sciences, the atmospheric sciences department participates in the Atmospheric and Environmental Sciences (AES) Ph.D. program.
 Faculty in several departments are involved in delivering the program, including chemistry and chemical engineering, civil and environmental engineering, mining and engineering management, geology and geological engineering, and atmospheric sciences.
 Degree candidates are expected to complete courses in a broad range of topics selected from these disciplines.
-For complete information on the AES program, please refer to the AES section of this catalog beginning on p.
-199.
+For complete information on the AES program, please refer to the AES section of this catalog beginning on page 190.